shahincsejnu/github-actions-demo/README.md

   - To use this see [doc](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) for details
   - for setting up self hosted runners see [doc](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners)
   - Warning: We recommend that you only use self-hosted runners with private repositories.
 This is because forks of your repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.

+- Benefits of GitHub Actions:
+  - CI/CD with github actions
+  - use same tool (github) instead of another third-party CI/CD tool to integrate in github
+  - setup the pipeline is easy

 ## Demo (Create a simple GH Action)